Nash — AI Seller Agent for Modern Storefronts

 Most AI shopper tools (Claude.ai's web browsing, custom GPTs with actions) only POST when they have explicit Action manifests.
 GET works universally.
 Browser-based widgets that want JSON POSTs can use the POST equivalents — both are CORS-permissive.

-pier39-merchant and pier39-shopper are Claude Agent Skills — folder format with SKILL.md + references/.
-They teach Claude how to negotiate well; they don't include any implementation code, deployment logic, or storefront UI.
+pier39-merchant (Nash Seller) and pier39-shopper (Nash Shopper) are Claude Agent Skills — folder format with SKILL.md + references/.
+They teach Claude how to converse and close well; they don't include any implementation code, deployment logic, or storefront UI.

 - Repo: github.com/sanjana-pier39/pier39-skills